-Last Updated on January 14, 2021 by Grow with Bovees
+Last Updated on April 19, 2022 by Grow with Bovees

-If you’ve prepared plenty of rice for a dinner party and have loads leftover and don’t know what to do with it, you may be wondering if you can compost the rice.
-Rice is compostable and while rice is organic matter and both uncooked, as well as cooked rice, will break down in the compost bin, it can still be tricky to accomplish.
+If you’ve prepared plenty of rice for a dinner party and have loads leftover and don’t know what to do with it, you may be wondering, can you compost rice the same way you would compost other kitchen waste.

-And, it is recommended to compost rice at home only if you are an experienced composter because uncooked rice can attract pests, while cooked rice can breed harmful bacteria.
-But if you still want to go ahead and compost rice, then in our article we will discuss how to succeed without having many problems.
+And, it is recommended to compost cooked rice as well as uncooked rice at home only if you are an experienced composter and compost frequently because composting uncooked rice can attract pests, while composting cooked rice can breed harmful bacteria.
+Worms love rice.

-As with other types of food, cooked rice that has been steamed or boiled will rot quickly and go through the same rotting and molding stages as other foods.
-However, if the rice does not break down quickly, it will turn into a breeding ground for harmful bacteria.
+As with other types of kitchen scraps food, cooked rice that has been steamed or boiled will rot quickly and go through the same rotting and molding stages as other foods that are added to a compost pile.

 Is Cooked Rice “Green” or “Brown” Material?

-If you consider the nutritional value of rice, it is mainly a carb with some amount of protein.
-Some people consider rice as green material; however, there is not sufficient nitrate to categorize rice as green.
+If you consider the nutritional value of plain rice, it is mainly a carb with some amount of protein.
+Some people consider white rice as green material; however, there is not sufficient nitrate to categorize rice as green.

 Can Uncooked Rice Be Composted?

-Why You Should Compost Rice?
+Why Should You Compost Rice?

-Rice is organic material and if you already have a compost pile, then you may feel that it is a waste to put it into the trash instead of composting it.
-And, if you are a regular composter, then you may feel that you would like to compost as much as possible without throwing the stuff away, including rice.
+Rice is an organic material and if you already have a compost pile, then you may feel that it is a waste to put it into the trash instead of composting the leftover food scraps.

-If you do manage to prevent the rice from clumping together, as we discussed earlier, you can still have issues with harmful bacteria, pests, and insects.
+If you do manage to prevent the rice from clumping together, as we discussed earlier, you can still have issues, as it may attract unwanted visitors such as hazardous bacteria, pests, and insects.

 So, How to Compost Rice?

-This is essentially a composting method where the temperature of the compost pile can go up to 150°F to 160°F. At this temperature, the organic materials in the composting pile break down very fast and all the dangerous bacteria are killed.
+Hot pile composting is essentially a composting method where the temperature of the compost pile can go up to 150°F to 160°F. At this temperature, the organic materials in the composting pile break down very fast and all the dangerous bacteria are killed.

 So, it is recommended that you place the rice in the middle of the hot compost pile.
 This helps to kill any harmful bacteria and other pathogens.